Chandrashekhar Agashe: Career as an Educator, Lawyer and the Bhor State Council: 1914–1948

-In 1932, Agashe was appointed as the Secretary of the Bhor State Council, and in under a year, he was elected to the post of the President of the Council, which he maintained till 1934.
-As president, he provided financial encouragement and legal counsel to small and new business owners in Maharashtra.
-During his presidency, Agashe used his legal acumen to seize back the family's lost estates in Mangdari from his paternal relations.
+In March 1948, a photograph of Agashe's was unveiled by the 11th Raja of Bhor during a state visit to Pali, Raigad.
+That same month, Agashe served as one of the pleaders who declared the 11th Raja's resolution to accede the Bhor State into the Dominion of India as progressive and liberal in nature.
+During Agashe's later presidency, he provided financial encouragement and legal counsel to small and new business owners in Maharashtra, and used his legal acumen to seize back the family's lost estates in Mangdari from his paternal relations.